US Calls Formation Of Government Pakistan’s internal Matter - UrduPoint

 "Ultimately that’s not a decision for the United States to make.
 It’s a decision for Pakistan to make."

-Pakistan Muslim League-N leader Mian Shehbaz Sharif will be the nominee for Pakistan's next premier to lead a new coalition alliance formed between different parties, including Pakistan People's Party (PPP) and Muttahida Qaumi Movement (MQM).
+Pakistan Muslim League-Nawaz leader Shehbaz Sharif will be the nominee for Pakistan's next premier to lead a new coalition alliance formed between different parties, including Pakistan Peoples Party (PPP) and Muttahida Qaumi Movement (MQM).

-He said this was the U.S. response to questions of election irregularities not only in Pakistan but anywhere else in the world, adding that the US would continue to call for the probe.
+He said it was the US response to questions of election irregularities not only in Pakistan but anywhere else in the world, adding that the US would continue to call for the probe.

 “But at the same time, it’s clear that the elections in Pakistan were competitive, and we look forward to working with the government, once it’s formed, that the people of Pakistan elected,” he said.

-On Tuesday, the White House also called for ensuring a transparent election process in Pakistan and said there is a need to respect the will of the Pakistani people.
+On Tuesday, the White House also called for ensuring a transparent election process in Pakistan and said there was a need to respect the will of the Pakistani people.

-US President Joe Biden is aware of the election results in Pakistan, White House Press Secretary White House press secretary, Karine Jean-Pierre, said at her news briefing.
+US President Joe Biden was aware of the election results in Pakistan, White House Press Secretary White House press secretary, Karine Jean-Pierre, said at her news briefing.

-She said that U.S. was proud to stand with like-minded democracies as it “consistently convey clearly, both publicly and privately, to the Pakistani government and across the Pakistani political spectrum, the need to respect the will of the Pakistani people, and ensure a transparent election process is critical and is obviously important.”
+She said that the US was proud to stand with like-minded democracies as it “consistently conveys clearly, both publicly and privately, to the Pakistani government and across the Pakistani political spectrum, the need to respect the will of the Pakistani people, and ensure a transparent election process is critical and is obviously important.”

 APP/ift